Quincy Douby: High school career

 Douby grew up in the Coney Island neighborhood of Brooklyn.
 He attended the nearby William E. Grady High School, playing for the basketball team his junior and senior years, after he was discovered playing pick up basketball by New York City Hall of Fame coach Jack Ringel.
-Ringel helped develop Douby's raw skills and athletism and transform his as player.
+Ringel helped develop Douby's raw skills and athleticism and transform his as player.
 During his junior season, Grady won the PSAL A division championship, with Douby scoring 19 points in the championship game after Grady rode him the whole season.
 In his senior year, Douby averaged 35.6 points per game, leading Grady to the PSAL semifinals.
-Douby set the school record by scoring 63 points in an all–around performance against Franklin D. Roosevelt High School.
-Douby then enrolled in the St. Thomas More School prep school in Oakdale, Connecticut for the 2002–2003 year.
-Douby initially committed to Hofstra University to play basketball, until head coach of Rutgers University Men's Basketball team, Gary Waters jumped in and swayed Douby to commit to the Scarlet Knights.
-Douby was able to make the transformation from a street baller, to a division one basketball player.
+Douby set the school record by scoring 63 points in an all-around performance against Franklin D. Roosevelt High School.
+Douby then enrolled in the St. Thomas More School prep school in Oakdale, Connecticut for the 2002–03 year.
+Douby initially committed to Hofstra University to play basketball, until head coach of Rutgers University men's basketball team, Gary Waters jumped in and swayed Douby to commit to the Scarlet Knights.
+Douby was able to make the transformation from a street baller, to a Division I basketball player.

 Due to his close relationship with high school coach Jack Ringel, Douby would purchase a house in Ringel's neighboring town of Freehold, New Jersey.

 College career

 As a freshman at Rutgers, Douby scored 35 points to lead the team to an overtime victory in the NIT semifinal game.
-Douby was named to the Big East All–Rookie Team at the end of his freshman year.
+Douby was named to the Big East All-Rookie Team at the end of his freshman year.

 Douby improved on his freshman season by averaging 15.1 points a game (11th in the Big East) and 3.38 assists a game, while posting an assist-to-turnover ratio of 2:1.
 He was named Big East player of the Week along with West Virginia's Tyrone Sally the week of November 29.
 Despite finishing last in the Big East, Rutgers upset Notre Dame in the first round of the Big East Tournament, with Douby scoring 15 points in the game.

-In his junior year, Douby, as guard, was named to the All Big–East team.
+In his junior year, Douby, as guard, was named to the All-Big East team.
 He led the Big East in scoring with 25.4 points a game, becoming the first Rutgers player to lead the Big East in scoring.
-In addition, he broke the all–time single season scoring record at Rutgers.
+In addition, he broke the all-time single-season scoring record at Rutgers.
 Douby scored a Big East season high and Carrier Dome opponent record 41 points at Syracuse on February 1, 2006.
-After leading Rutgers to a first round victory in the Big East tournament over Seton Hall, Douby dropped 31 over the #2 Villanova Wildcats.
+After leading Rutgers to a first-round victory in the Big East tournament over Seton Hall, Douby dropped 31 over the #2 Villanova Wildcats.
 On May 15, 2006, Douby officially hired an agent making himself ineligible to return to college.